 Chance to receive higher returns on equity

-While they carry unique risks, including the risk of default, leveraged companies also possess strong upside potential for investors, including the potential to outperform the stock market by a signifigant margin.
+Leveraged companies possess strong upside potential for investors, including the potential to outperform the stock market by a signifigant margin.

 Leveraged companies get a tailwind from economic recovery